brianreinhold/Nordic-MPM-Health-Devices/README.md

   - Bits 0, 1, 2, 3: When 4, the measurement is a 32-bit BITs enumeration.
   - Bits 0, 1, 2, 3: When 5, the measurement is periodic sample or RTSA.
   - Bits 0, 1, 2, 3: When 6, the measurement is a string enumeration (currently not implemented)
-  - Bits 0, 1, 2, 3: When 7, the measurement is a sequence of AVAs (extended object, currently not implemented)
+  - Bits 0, 1, 2, 3: *When 7, the measurement is a sequence of AVAs (extended object, currently not implemented)*
   - Bits 0, 1, 2, 3: When 8, the measurement is a complex compound.
   - Bit 4: When set, the measurement has a supplemental types field.
   - Bit 5: When set, the measurement has a references field.
   - Bit 6: When set, the measurement has a duration field.
   - Bit 7: When set, the measurement has one or more AVA entries.
-  - Bit 8: When set, measurement values are SFLOATs versus FLOATs; applies to simple and compound numerics only.
+  - Bit 8: When set, measurement values are SFLOATs (two byte format) versus FLOATs (four byte format); applies to simple and compound numerics only.
 - id: Identifier for this measurement.
 (Two-byte unsigned integer.)
 This value is used to reference this measurement from another measurement.
 The ids must be unique for every measurement sent _within a connection_.
 - Measurement Value: This field depends upon which measurement value it is.
 The format of these fields is given in subsequent sections.
 - Supplemental Types: This field is only present in this position if flags bit 4 is set.
 It contains a one-byte count of the number of supplemental types followed by the list of supplemental types.
 Each supplemental type is a four-byte nomenclature code.